Uploading and Linking to a File in Your Store

 What file types can I upload to the content folder?

 Many common file types are supported in WebDAV, including PDFs, MP4 videos, and PNG images.
-For larger files, such as videos or downloadable files, ensure that the file is less than 512 MB in size.
+Executable (.exe) files are not supported.